Neighborhood Food Solutions, Inc.

 -

 Neighborhood Food Solutions, Inc is a 501(c)(3) non-profit organization.
-Our funds are exclusively used towards charitable activities recognized by the Internal Revenue Service
+Our funds are exclusively used towards charitable activities recognized by the Internal Revenue Service.

 Program for Entrepreneurial and Agricultural Training